EvoEdit: Evolving Null-space Alignment for Robust and Efficient Knowledge Editing: Preliminaries

 This ensures that the update $\bm{\Delta}\mP$ leaves the existing key–value mappings $\mK_0 \mapsto \mV_0$ unchanged.
 Thus, if the null-space projector $\mP$ of the historical knowledge matrix $\mK_0$ is available, any update can be projected through $\mP$ to ensure that $\bm{\Delta}\mP$ preserves the existing mappings, thereby safeguarding preserved knowledge from interference.

-\paragraph{Null-space Projector Estimation.} Directly computing the null-space projector $\mP$ of the historical knowledge key matrix $\mK_0$ is intractable, since $\mK_0$ typically possesses a growing number of columns as knowledge editing progresses.
+\paragraph{Null-space Projector Estimation.} Directly computing the null-space projector $\mP$ of the historical knowledge key matrix $\mK_0$ is intractable, since $\mK_0$ typically possesses a growing number of columns as knowledge editing progresses and its column vectors are rarely orthonormal to each other.
 To address this, we exploit the fact that $\mK_0$ and its non-central covariance matrix $\mK_0\mK_0^\top$ share a left null space, i.e.,Null$(\mK_0^T)$ = Null$(\mK_0\mK_0^T)$.
 Thus the null space can be estimated via $\mK_0\mK_0^\top$, avoiding materializing the dense matrix $\mK_0$ and reducing memory cost because the row dimension is fixed and typically much smaller than the column dimension~\citep{null-space-corvariance, Alphaedit, multilingual-alpha-edit}.
 One way of obtaining the (approximate) left null-space basis is first to perform singular value decomposition (SVD) on the covariance matrix:

 where $\tau$ is a threshold (e.g., 10\textsuperscript{-2}), and $\bar{\mU}$ is formed by the singular vectors associated with singular values smaller than $\tau$.
 The threshold is necessary because singular values are rarely exactly zero in practice.
 The resulting (approximate) null-space orthogonal projector is then defined as